 These are just a few of the books that we love but there are so many more to explore.
 I like to have a combination in the house of books that we bought and books that we’ve checked out from the library.
 This gives us a wide variety of different types of books and gives us the chance to rotate them out and find new ones.

 Pete the Cat: Valentine’s Day Is CoolDay It Rained HeartsGroggle’s Monster ValentineLove Is: (Illustrated Story Book about Caring for Others, Book About Love for Parents and Children, Rhyming Picture Book)Love from The Very Hungry Caterpillar (The World of Eric Carle)Love Monster

-Don’t forget to download your Valentine’s Day Lacing card here!
-With one simple click, you’ll have what you need to get started fast!
+Don’t forget to download your Valentine’s Day Lacing card below!

 More lacing cards

 If you love this simple lacing card activity, make certain to check out these other options, too.
 Lacing cards are a great way to work on fine motor skills as well as teaching them the importance of their hand-eye coordination as well.

 These lacing cards are great for adding to a winter learning theme at home.
 You can also keep these in your travel bag as well so that when you’re traveling for the holidays, the kids will have something to do in the back of the car besides sitting on a screen!